Circuit Technology Center

 Serviceability - Future Repair or Mod.
 No Yes Yes

-No - Procedure may not comply with functional consideration.
+No - The procedure may not comply with functional considerations.

-Verify - Procedure should comply with functional considerations but should be tested to verify.
+Verify - The procedure should comply with functional considerations but be tested for verification.

-Yes - Procedure will normally comply with functional consideration.
+Yes - The procedure will normally comply with functional considerations.

 Most processes are tightly controlled and one-directional in the circuit board manufacturing and assembly environment.
-The technicians who run these processes have certain defined characteristics and training.
+The technicians who run these processes have specific defined characteristics and training.
 As you look deeper into the repair operation, the first thing that becomes apparent is that an entirely different set of skills is needed.
 Repair skills are more specific.
 They require more manual dexterity, patience, and a thorough understanding of the repair process.
-More steps are involved in any single repair operation than the typical assembly technician would be confronted with.
+More steps are involved in any repair operation than the typical assembly technician would be confronted with.
 It becomes a personnel issue as well as a training one.
-You must not only have the proper training program but the right people.
+You must have the proper training program and the right people.

 Repair personnel can't be part-timers and repair circuit boards only one day a week or on a rotational basis with other duties.
 They should be dedicated to the repair operation and do nothing but repair.
 For challenging procedures to be done reliably, they must be done repeatedly.
 Furthermore, some repair skills are so specific that they should be limited to certain individuals who demonstrate an affinity for the job rather than attempting to train a general number of persons to do the same difficult task.

 Considerable supervision is required during the basic phase of the training operation, with lots of individual help and attention.
 The key is not to attempt to move people too fast on the road to proficiency.
 It's a step-by-step approach.
-Regardless of who provides the training, you will find that personnel is the greatest cost and investment.
+Regardless of who provides the training, personnel is the greatest cost and investment.
 Personnel is key to the success of the whole operation.

 Three Skill Levels are referred to in this guidebook.
 The Skill Level recommended should be used as a guide only.